qor/doc/plugins/audited.md

 # Audited

 Audited is used to record the last User who created and/or updated your [GORM](https://github.com/jinzhu/gorm) model.
-It does so using a `CreatedBy` and `UpdatedBy` field
+It does so using a `CreatedBy` and `UpdatedBy` field.
+Audited could be used alone, but it works very nicely with QOR.

 [![GoDoc](https://godoc.org/github.com/qor/audited?status.svg)](https://godoc.org/github.com/qor/audited)

 ### Register GORM Callbacks

-Audited utilises [GORM](https://github.com/jinzhu/gorm) callbacks to log data, so you will need to register callbacks first:
+Audited utilizes [GORM](https://github.com/jinzhu/gorm) callbacks to log data, So you need to register callbacks first:

 ```go
 import (